What is zeolite?

 For animals - as stable hygiene and manure additive

-Read the report on Steinkraft's slurry additive here >>>
+Read the report on Steinkraft's slurry additive right here >>>

-Find concrete recommendations for NH³ binding here >>>
+Find specific recommendations for action regarding NH³ binding here >>>

 Recommended average grain size: <8µm

-Check out our blog articles:
+Check out our blog articles for more information:

-Which grain size is important?
+What grain size is important?

-In cosmetics - external use
+In cosmetics - external application

 Recommended average grain size: <8µm